Saiyad Usman Mosque

 The Saiyad Usman Mosque, alternatively spelled as Syed or Saiyyed, also known as the Usmanpura Dargah or Usmanpura Roza or Saiyad Oosman Mausoleum, is a Sufi dargah and mosque in Usmanpura, Ahmedabad, in the state of Gujarat, India.
 The structure is a Monument of National Importance.

 History

-Saiyid Usmān, also known as Sham-i-Burhāni was a disciple and successor of Qutub-ul Ālam, aka Saiyad Burhān-ud-din.
+Saiyid Usmān, also known as Sham-i-Burhāni, was a disciple and successor of Qutub-ul Ālam, Saiyad Burhān-ud-din.
 Saiyid Usmān was a prominent Sufi saint, and lived along with his teacher in the village of Vatva outside Ahmedabad.
 As Saiyid Usmān attracted more followers, he moved out and founded Usmānpurā village.
 Saiyid Usmān died in 1459 and the mausoleum dedicated to him was built by Sultan Mahmud Begada in 1460.
 It is architecturally similar to Ganj Baksh tomb at Sarkhej Roza.

 During the British Raj, Major Cole spend Rs.
 7,500 for the mosque's restoration.

 The mosque was heavily damaged in 2001 Gujarat earthquake, and was restored by Archaeological Survey of India in 2009.